fabiocsm/alertlogicAPI/README.md

 This is an example project which shows how to access the [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) using Python.

 ## Overview
-The [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) is a REST API which provideS many services related to the Cloud Insight system.
+The [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) is a REST API which provides many services related to the Cloud Insight system.
 The data transmission protocol is JSON objects.
 The API receives and sends answers as JSON objects and HTTP errors or confirmation as HTTP status code.
 The [CloudInsightAPI class](cloudInsightAPI.py)  provides an interface and some example methods to access the [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/).
 All the objects accessed by the [CloudInsightAPI class](cloudInsightAPI.py) will have the JSON response converted to generic Python objects ([Bunch](https://github.com/dsc/bunch)) which can have their properties accessed by obj.property syntax instead of dictionary syntax.
-The print of the objects will return a JSON formatted string to facilitade the visualization of the object data.
+The print of the objects will return a JSON formatted string to facilitate the visualization of the object data.
-The requests are made using the [Requests](http://docs.python-requests.org/en/latest/) library and will raise [requests.exceptions.RequestException](http://docs.python-requests.org/en/latest/api/#requests.exceptions.RequestException) when some request fail accorting to the status code error.
+The requests are made using the [Requests](http://docs.python-requests.org/en/latest/) library and will raise [requests.exceptions.RequestException](http://docs.python-requests.org/en/latest/api/#requests.exceptions.RequestException) when some request fail according to the status code error.

 The [program.py](program.py) provide an example of a command line script implementation of the [CloudInsightAPI class](cloudInsightAPI.py)